D2L-Labs/multipart-mixed-helper/README.md

 ORG_UNIT_ID=
 ```
 - Populate the ``USR_NAME`` and ``USR_PWD`` with the Brightspace credentials you want to use for testing.
-- The ``HOST_URL`` is the Brightspace domain you are using (ex: ``https://d2llabs.desire2learn.com``)
+- The ``HOST_URL`` is the Brightspace domain you are using (ex: ``https://d2llabs.desire2learn.com``).
 - ``MODULE_ID`` and ``ORG_UNIT_ID`` are the respective Id's of where you want to store the file.

 ### Running the Test
 - Open the terminal and ``cd testing``
 - ``npm install``
 - ``npm test``
 - That's it!
-(If everything is configured correctly, and the accounts have correct authorization, you should have 4 successful tests passed for the 4 sample files)
+(If everything is configured correctly, and the accounts have correct authorization, you should have 4 successful tests passed for the 4 sample files).
 - Double check by logging into Brightspace and assuring the files are indeed in the intended module.

-The ``/testing`` folder should have the following files if configured correctly
+The ``/testing`` folder should have the following files if configured correctly.
 - ![Screen Shot 2021-03-30 at 1 21 57 AM](https://user-images.githubusercontent.com/44853346/112937809-56599c80-90f6-11eb-849c-f7b493874cb5.png)